atiyo/unbounded_gan/README.md

 The point of this repository is to demonstrate that sometimes it can be best to lose these final activations from discriminator networks.
-The final layer of the discriminator is fully connected, thus its becomes unbounded, hence the title of the repository.
+The final layer of the discriminator is fully connected, thus it becomes unbounded, hence the title of the repository.

 At the very least, this should be an easy thing to